 - The better the PDF you start with, the better the results you'll get.

-- If the file is damaged, poorly structured, or scanned, conversion accuracy may suffer.
+- If the file is damaged, poorly structured, or scanned, conversion accuracy may be lower.

-- Our OCR tool is powerful, but image clarity remains a limiting factor.
+- Our OCR tool is powerful, but image clarity is still a limiting factor.

-- Scanned or old documents: PDFs from sources like a 2010 printer scan won't convert perfectly, regardless of the software used.
+- Scanned or old documents: PDFs from sources like a 2010 printer scan will not convert perfectly, no matter which software you use.

-- Clean, recent digital files: A PDF created from a Word document recently will yield excellent results.
+- Clean, recent digital files: A PDF created from a recent Word document will usually give excellent results.

 - When scanning old documents, follow PDF2Go's OCR tips.

-The secret to flawless PDF editing and conversion?
-It starts before you hit "Upload."
-Choose a quality source whenever possible—digitally born PDFs give you the best conversions and pixel-perfect edits.
+The secret to flawless PDF editing and conversion starts before you click "Upload."
+Whenever possible, choose a high-quality source; digitally born PDFs give you the most accurate conversions and precise edits.

-When working with scanned PDFs, be prepared to spend a bit of effort—or use OCR—to optimize the results.
-Properly scanned, straightened, high-contrast files typically convert much more accurately.
+When working with scanned PDFs, be ready to do some cleanup, or use OCR to improve the results.
+Properly scanned, straightened, high-contrast files usually convert much more accurately.

-Ready to test your PDF's quality?
-Upload it to PDF2Go and let our tools show you exactly what's possible.
-Whether you're merging, compressing, or converting, we're here to help—starting with a good file.
+Ready to check your PDF's quality?
+Upload it to PDF2Go and let our tools show you what is possible.
+Whether you are merging, compressing, or converting, we can help, starting with a good file.